Character sheet for Xenogears. Due to the nature of the game, all spoilers are unmarked.

-Living MacGuffin: While in-story the Zohar would technically be the MacGuffin, the WE is basically what powers it, thus becoming this trope.
+- Living MacGuffin: While in-story the Zohar would technically be the MacGuffin, the Wave Existence is basically what powers it, thus becoming this trope.

-What Is This Thing You Call Love?: When the WE first connected with Abel, the first thing it felt was Abel's desire to find his mother.
+- What Is This Thing You Call Love?: When the Wave Existence first connected with Abel, the first thing it felt was Abel's desire to find his mother.
 This reaction gave the being a "mother's will" and created the original Elhaym to help Abel in his quest to destroy Deus.

 - You Cannot Grasp the True Form: It has no physical form, rather it simply takes the form of a virtual version of itself that you create, IE, it is only your perception of it.